 Before attending rabbinical school, Rabbi David worked as the Youth and Program Director at a synagogue in Texas, as the Director of Cultural Programming at a Jewish Community Center in Florida, with troubled teenagers at a program for youth in crisis in Texas, and as a teacher in public schools in New York City and Florida.

 An avid sports fan, who is particularly devoted to the New York Mets and New York Knicks, he also enjoys – and frequently refers to – rock and jazz music, and science fiction, spy, and superhero movies and television shows.
 He is married to Dr. Amy Lazev, a clinical psychologist, who directs the School Health Initiative Program for the Williamsburg-James City County School Division.
-They have two sons, Noah and Elijah.
+They have two sons, Noah and Elijah, and a beloved labradoodle puppy named Cocoa.

 Rabbi Emerita Sylvia Scholnick retired in 2007 after serving the congregation for over ten years.